 17 September 1908: Orville Wright brought his Wright Flyer to Fort Myer, Virginia to demonstrate it to the U.S. Army Signal Corps.
 A crowd of approximately 2,500 spectators had gathered to watch the flight.

-Lieutenant Thomas Etholen Selfridge, U.S. Army Signal Corps, wanted to ride along with Wright and asked to go first.
+Lieutenant Thomas Etholen Selfridge, Signal Corps, United States Army, wanted to ride along with Wright and asked to go first.
 Lieutenant George Sweet, U.S. Navy was scheduled for the first flight, but he and Wright agreed to let Lieutenant Selfridge go.
 The two men aboard the Wright Flyer made four circuits of the field approximately 150 feet above the ground.
-The starboard propeller broke and struck the guy wires supporting the rudder.
+The starboard propeller broke and struck the wires supporting the rudder.
 As the rudder rotated sideways, it caused the airplane to pitch nose down.

 Orville Wright later described the accident: